studersi/test-4/tutorial-12/README.md

-##Tutorial 12 - Capturing and decrypting the entire traffic
+##Capturing and decrypting the entire traffic

 ###What are we doing?